harinboy/harinboy.github.io/index.md

 ### News

-"Minimax Optimal Strategy for Delayed Observations in Online Reinforcement Learning" (joint work with Professor Kevin Jamieson) has been accepted to **ICML 2026** as a Spotlight!
+"Minimax Optimal Strategy for Delayed Observations in Online Reinforcement Learning" (joint work with Professor Kevin Jamieson) has been accepted to **ICML 2026** as an Oral presentation!

 "Unified Framework of Distributional Regret in Multi-Armed Bandits and Reinforcement Learning" (joint work with Professor Min-hwan Oh) has been accepted to **COLT 2026**!